-We are pleased to welcome you to the UK Committee for UNICEF (UNICEF UK) Baby Friendly Initiative five-day online course for infant feeding leads in maternity and health visiting services.
+We are pleased to welcome you to the UK Committee for UNICEF (UNICEF UK) Baby Friendly Initiative five-day online course for neonatal infant feeding leads.
 This course provides healthcare staff and other interested parties with a foundation for supporting optimal care for new mothers, their babies and families, and offers the opportunity to develop a training package.
 There will be a strong focus on the importance of relationship building, involving parents as true partners in care, and supporting breastmilk use and the transition to breastfeeding.